pierrextardif/ofxRealsense2/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/iolvq2tckcgdcdrp?svg=true)](https://ci.appveyor.com/project/hiroMTB/ofxrealsense2)

 # ofxRealsense2
-This repos is openFrameworks addon for [Intel® RealSense™ SDK 2.0](https://github.com/IntelRealSense/librealsense).
+This repos is openFrameworks addon for [Intel® RealSense™ SDK 2.0](https://github.com/IntelRealSense/librealsense), specifically the D435i.
 You can test your D400 series camera quickly.
-If you dont have device, you cann still playback BAG files and see how it works (for example performance, postprocessing, depth quality, etc)
+If you dont have device, you can still playback BAG files and see how it works (for example performance, postprocessing, depth quality, etc).

 ## Development period
-- 2018.7 ~ active
+- 2019.5 ~ active

 ## Version
-- Realsense 2.14.1 (released on 2018.7, this is not latest)
+- Realsense 2.2.22 (released on 2019.01, the latest as of May 2019)
 - libusb 1.0.22
 - openFrameworks 0.10.0, 0.10.1